RanaShankani/OpenCV-Camera-Rectangle-Detector/README.md

 This script utilizes the OpenCV library to access a camera device, such as a webcam, and detect rectangles in real-time video frames.
 However, it can be easily modified to work with any other camera.
 It allows you to dynamically add rectangles to the video feed by pressing the 'A' key.
 The script calculates the optimal number of rectangles that can fit in the frame based on its size.

 ## Features:
-* Real-time video processing from the webcam
+* Real-time video processing from the webcam or any other camera
 * Adding rectangles to the frame
 * Automatic positioning of rectangles based on available space
 * Keyboard input for user interaction